MicrosoftDocs/windows-dev-docs/uwp/devices-sensors/enumerate-devices.md

 In some scenarios, the [**DevicePicker**](/uwp/api/Windows.Devices.Enumeration.DevicePicker) will not be suitable for your needs and you need something more flexible.
 Perhaps you want to build your own UI or need to enumerate devices without displaying a UI to the user.
 In these situations, you could enumerate a snapshot of devices.
 This involves looking through the devices that are currently connected to or paired with the system.
 However, you need to be aware that this method only looks at a snapshot of devices that are available, so you will not be able to find devices that connect after you enumerate through the list.
 You also will not be notified if a device is updated or removed.
 Another potential downside to be aware of is that this method will hold back any results until the entire enumeration is completed.
 For this reason, you should not use this method when you are interested in **AssociationEndpoint**, **AssociationEndpointContainer**, or **AssociationEndpointService** objects since they are found over a network or wireless protocol.
 This can take up to 30 seconds to complete.
 In that scenario, you should use a [**DeviceWatcher**](/uwp/api/Windows.Devices.Enumeration.DeviceWatcher) object to enumerate through the possible devices.

 To enumerate through a snapshot of devices, use the [**FindAllAsync**](/uwp/api/windows.devices.enumeration.deviceinformation.findallasync) method.
 This method waits until the entire enumeration process is complete and returns all the results as one [**DeviceInformationCollection**](/uwp/api/windows.devices.enumeration.deviceinformationcollection) object.
 This method is also overloaded to provide you with several options for filtering your results and limiting them to the devices that you are interested in.
 You can do this by providing a [**DeviceClass**](/uwp/api/Windows.Devices.Enumeration.DeviceClass) or passing in a device selector.
-The device selector is an AQS string that specifies the devices you want to enumerate.
+The device selector is an Advanced Query Syntax (AQS) string that specifies the devices you want to enumerate.
 For more information, see [Build a device selector](build-a-device-selector.md).

-An example of a device enumeration snapshot is provided below: